Everywhere, an Empty Bliss: Artwork and release

 The artwork was created by Kirby's long-time friend Ivan Seal.
-The arts of Seal and the music of Kirby were included on a French exhibition that occurred in 2019, done by the arts company FRAC Auvergne.
+The arts of Seal and the music of Kirby were included on a French exhibition that occurred in 2019, done by the public regional collection of contemporary art FRAC Auvergne.
 Named after Everywhere, an Empty Bliss, it presented Kirby's music and names for the paintings used as the album covers.
 In the exhibition, a CD edition of Everywhere, an Empty Bliss and a booklet consisting of Seal's paintings were also present.
 The company released a YouTube promotional video announcing that their exhibition would happen from 6 April to 6 June 2019.
 Seal's art was also featured near one of Kirby's live performances in 2019, on an exhibition titled Cukuwruums.
 Searching for uncommon venues, a signature mark of the festival, the organizers found an abandoned apartment from 2014.
 Seal felt that "nothing should be cleared up—there would be no brushing up".
 First built as a part of the performance, the exhibition remained open later.
 The title of its artwork, Pm, Why Bees Are Very Silent (2019), is an anagram of the album's name.
 The record's CD edition presents a different part of the painting used as the album cover on the digital edition.

 Kirby's last work as the Caretaker, Everywhere, an Empty Bliss was released on 14 March 2019, alongside Stage 6 of the album series.
 Kirby claimed the album would be available for free on his Bandcamp until 16 June of that year.
-However, as of May 2021, the record is still available for free.
+However, as of April 2026, the record is still available for free.
 To promote the album and his album series, Kirby performed at two music festivals: the "Solidarity" show of the Unsound Festival in May 2019, and the "[Re]setting" Rewire Festival in 2020, which would occur in April at The Hague.